maxgerke/maxgerke.github.io/README.md

 ### Max's GIS Portfolio
+I am currently a student at Colorado Mountain College working towards my GIS Certificate.
+My desire is to enter the field of environmental conservation to protect and rehabiliate the resources essential for our planet to thrive.
+This is a collection of my work and interests within this field to reveal areas that can be targeted for improvement efforts in the real world.
 <!--
 **maxgerke/maxgerke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.